Breakfast Cups on the Char-Broil Big Easy

 Lumberjack Breakfast Packets

-You can make these packets ahead of time.
+You can prepare these lumberjack breakfast packets ahead of time.
 They’re perfect for a camp-out, or an early morning grill at a local park.
-For a meal-time packet try my grilled Kielbasa dinner packets.
+Just make the potatoes ahead of time and chop everything up.
+That way you just have to cook the eggs and vegetables once you get to your destination.

 Lumberjack Breakfast Packets